phetsims/faradays-electromagnetic-lab/doc/implementation-notes.md

 This section highlights the more interesting parts of the view.

+## Model Parameters

+When the sim is run with `?dev`, a _Developer_ accordion box will appear in the upper-left corner of each screen.
+This provides controls for tuning various model parameters, and making enabling other development features (pickup coil sample points, pickup coil debugger, etc.)

 ### Clock

 Model algorithms ported from Java require a constant dt clock, firing at a constant framerate; see `ConstantDtClock`.